EricRubl/BloodDonation/coreFlask/static/Documentation/manual.md

 2. *User types*
 3. *User manual*
 #### **1. Application description**
 The blood donation application **"FLOW."** is a solution designed for a better management of the blood donation process, designed to make the work of the donation center personnel easier, as well as encourage the donors to donate more often.
-To make it accessible for any user, regardless of their experience in using it, **FLOW** comes in the form of a site, that is both modern and intuitive at the same time, thanks to the state of the art technologies used in the development process.
+To make it accessible for any user, regardless of their experience in using it, **FLOW.** comes in the form of a site, that is both modern and intuitive at the same time, thanks to the state of the art technologies used in the development process.

 Using this solution, the doctors can make blood request in a matter of seconds and see at any time how their request is managed by the donation center employees, who can notify the donors about a need of blood, as well as manage the existing blood bags.